MetPX/sarracenia/doc/mesh_gts.rst

 and interoperability and access for other players in the broader society should be straightforward.

+While it is believed that this technology has great potential to improve WMO data exchange, it will take a few years to adopt it, and prior to adoption, there needs to be agreement on the approach.
+Today, the next step would be to find some partner countries with which to engage in some experimental data exchanges to validate the approach, and be able to collaboratively determine implementation details.

 ..
 [1] *real-time*, in meteorological circles refers to *immediately* or ASAP, which can mean anything between a few seconds, and a few minutes.
 This is very different from the computing use of the term, where it refers to hard deadlines